Yang-Baxter Equations for General Metaplectic Ice: Introduction

 Let $G = GL_r(F)$ be a split reductive group over a local field $F$.
-For any positive integer $n$, Brylinski and Deligne \cite{BD} associate a family of $n$-fold metaplectic covers of any split reductive group to a quadratic form $Q$ with certain nice properties; let $\twid{G}$ denote the associated metaplectic cover of $G$.
+For any positive integer $n$, Brylinski and Deligne \cite{BD} associate a family of $n$-fold metaplectic covers of any split reductive group to a quadratic form $Q$ with certain nice properties; let $\twid{G}$ denote the associated metaplectic cover of $G$ and let $n_Q = n/\gcd(n, Q(\a^\vee))$, where $\a^\vee$ is any simple coroot.
+We will see that this integer $n_Q$ controls many of the arithmetic properties of the cover.
 The construction of these covers is considered in detail in Section \ref{metchar} and explicitly parametrized for our choice of $G$.
 The principal series representations for $\twid{G}$ are indexed by characters $\chi_{\boldsymbol{z}}$ of a subgroup of the metaplectic torus $\twid{T}$, where ${\boldsymbol{z}}$ denotes the Langlands parameter of the character; using $\chi_{\boldsymbol{z}}$, we define an unramified principal series representation $\pi_{\boldsymbol{z}}:= \pi_{\chi_{\boldsymbol{z}}}$ with a vector space $\frak{W}^{\boldsymbol{z}}:=\frak{W}^{\chi_{\boldsymbol{z}}}$ of spherical Whittaker functions; see Section \ref{metwhit} for the details of these constructions.
 Unlike in the algebraic case, this space of metaplectic Whittaker functions is not usually one-dimensional, but is still finite dimensional, as computed by Kahzdan and Patterson \cite{KP}.